-Contextual advertising displays ads based on terms found on a web page.
-Contextual targeting, unlike behavioral targeting, which uses tracking pixels and cookies, displays relevant ads based on the content on the page.
+Contextual advertising displays ads based on the verticals that you choose to be on your webpage.
+Each vertical has a lot of predefined keywords and, in that way match, the content you found on a web page.
+Unlike behavioral targeting, which uses tracking pixels and cookies, contextual targeting displays relevant ads based on the content on the page.

 Contextual advertising can be done through a DSP.
 A demand-side platform (DSP) is software that advertisers use to buy traffic from a marketplace where publishers place their inventory.
 Through them, advertisers can manage their activities across many RTB (real-time bidding) networks.

 Coinis DSP gives you all of these possibilities when creating campaigns, with the extra benefit of a huge traffic base we’ve collected through our activities over the years.
 Let’s guide you through our platform:

 Registering is easy, and you’ll get instant access to the platform.

 Once you’re in, choose the Campaigns section on your dashboard and start creating your campaigns immediately.